tanumaydas/ShareBot/README.md

   <img alt="Deploy to Salesforce"
        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>
-<h4>After Installation please enable the ShareBot Tab for the Admin Profiles / Users </h4
+<h4>After Installation please enable the ShareBot Tab for the Admin Profiles / Users to use this tool.You can also Preview the ShareBot VF page to use this tool</h4